jhpyle/docassemble/_docs/modifiers.md

 look for a question in the interview in which `event` has been set to `role_event`.

+# <a name="reload"></a>`reload`

+To cause the screen to reload in the web browser after a number of seconds, use the `reload` modifier.

+{% include side-by-side.html demo="reload" %}

+If you set `reload` to `true`, the screen on which the question is asked will reload every 10 seconds.
+To use a different number of seconds, set `reload` to the number of seconds you wish to use.
+E.g.,

+{% highlight yaml %}
+reload: 5
+{% endhighlight %}

+Since it is not good to reload the screen too quickly, you cannot use a number of seconds less than four.
+If the number of seconds is less than four, four seconds will be used as the number of seconds.

+You can use [Mako] to determine the number of seconds.
+If the `reload` value evaluates to `False` or `None`, the screen will not reload.

 # <a name="comment"></a>`comment`

 To make a note to yourself about a question, which will not be seen by